sphis-Sinco/The-Sinco-Engine/IDEAS.md

 - [ ] - Add Events

 - [ ] - Add lua compatability (because it's the only damm way we can get people not to complain)

+- [ ] - Include properties for window X n' Y Size and bordar